rust-lang/rust/src/doc/reference.md

 x::y::z;
 ```

-Path components are usually [identifiers](#identifiers), but the trailing
+Path components are usually [identifiers](#identifiers), but they may
-component of a path may be an angle-bracket-enclosed list of type arguments.
+also include angle-bracket-enclosed lists of type arguments.
 In
-[expression](#expressions) context, the type argument list is given after a
+[expression](#expressions) context, the type argument list is given
-final (`::`) namespace qualifier in order to disambiguate it from a relational
+after a `::` namespace qualifier in order to disambiguate it from a
-expression involving the less-than symbol (`<`).
-In type expression context,
+relational expression involving the less-than symbol (`<`).
+In type
-the final namespace qualifier is omitted.
+expression context, the final namespace qualifier is omitted.

 Two examples of paths with type arguments: